 Very few doctors today are specialised in FUE.
 Plastic surgeon Dr. Anastasios Vekris can count himself among the most acknowledged experts, with experience of thousands of hair transplant surgeries in Greece and abroad.
 Dr. Anastasios Vekris has trained many Greek and foreign physicians and has established many hair restoration clinics in Greece, in Europe and in the Middle East.

-With this hair transplantation method, the physician first plans from which region the grafts will be taken.
-He will then locally anaesthetise the area with lidocain-adrenalin solution.
-Hair follicle units are removed by a special automated device, easily, quickly and painlessly, and maintained in a moist environment at 3-4 °C. The implant area for the grafts is then determined and doctor proceeds to the surgery, again under local anaesthesia.
-Implanting the hairs is done one by one, using a special device and that doesn’t require the creation of holes at the receptor area (One-Step Implantation, FUE Direct).
+The procedure that is being followed during an FUE hair transplant session is the following one: The physician first plans the donor area, the area from where the grafts will be extracted.
+For the application of local anesthesia is being used a lidocain-adrenalin solution.
+Hair follicle units are removed by a special automated device, easily, quickly and painlessly, and are maintained in a moist environment at 3-4 °C. The area of implantation is then determined and the doctor proceeds, under local anaesthesia, to the surgery.
+The implantation of the hairs is performed one by one, using a special device.
+The procedure doesn’t require the creation of holes at the receptor area (One-Step Implantation, FUE Direct).
 Thus, the trauma in the receptor site is minimised and the results are completely natural.

-There is no less or more suitable age to undergo a first hair transplant session.
+Regarding the commonly asked question of what is the ideal age of a patient that wishes to undergo a hair transplant session, the answer is that there is no less or more suitable age to undergo a first hair transplant session.
 As the clinical manifestation of androgenetic alopecia varies from one person to another, there are young men, even under the age of 20, with very extensive hair loss of level V or over on the Norwood scale.
 On the other hand, there are patients above 60 years of age with a very restricted thinning of Norwood level II-III.
 Therefore, the suitable age for the first session is determined by the clinical picture of each patient, and depends mainly on the psychological impact of hair loss on the patient.
 In other words, the proper age for hair transplantation is when the thinning has started to become apparent and adversely affects the patient’s psychology.
 It is advisable to undergo one’s first hair implantation session at a young age, before all hair is lost, and to repeat the procedure after a few years.
-The success of a hair transplantation always depends on the successful natural integration of the transplanted hairs among the existing hairs, and on the application of appropriate conservative treatment, usually with minoxidil 5% and PRP (Platelet Rich Plasma), in order to maintain the existing hair.

 A key factor in the success of hair transplantation and the quality of the final result, is the extent of the problem and the degree of thinning.
 Localised alopecia in the forehead or crown can be treated satisfactorily even in one meeting, with excellent density.
 On the other hand, cases of extensive baldness of Norwood level V-VII usually take 2-3 sessions in order to achieve good coverage, provided that there is a sufficiently rich donor site.
 In some cases, an insufficient donor site in combination with a large extent of baldness may lead to the forced choice to either cover only a specific area (e.g. the forehead), or to perform a more sparse implantation over the whole bald area, which leads to poorer aesthetic results.